AnderssonElin/sales-kpi-powerbi/README.md

 - **Opportunity.Date** (*) to **DateTable.Date** (1): Many-to-one relationship, single direction filtering (→)
 - **Opportunity.Key_Account** (*) to **Account.Key_Account** (1): Many-to-one relationship with bi-directional filtering (◄──►)
 - **OpportunityRevenue.Product_ID** (*) to **Product.Product_ID** (1): Many-to-one relationship, single direction filtering (→)

-## Key Features
-- Tracking of sales goals vs. actual performance
-- Pipeline analysis with weighted and unweighted views
-- Vertical market segmentation (Renewable Energy, E-Commerce, Automotive Machinery, etc.)
-- Product-specific performance metrics
-- Remaining amount calculations to track progress toward goals
-- Annual revenue distribution for multi-year opportunities
-  - The model automatically calculates and distributes revenue across years for opportunities that span multiple years
-  - Revenue is split based on start and end dates defined in the opportunity
-  - This enables accurate year-by-year revenue forecasting and performance tracking
-  - Particularly valuable for long-term contracts like PPA and Carbon Credit agreements as used in the default case

 ## Usage
 1. Configure the DirectQuery connection as described in the "Connection Setup" section